newky2k/MessageBus/component/GettingStarted.md

 	MessageBus.Default.Register(newEvHandler);

 ** Sticky events **

-Sticky work like normal events but provide additional functionality of caching the last occurrence of a given event.
+Sticky events work like normal events but provide additional functionality of caching the last instance of a given event ID.

 Registering for sticky event: